PHACDataHub/privacy_rac_demo/README.md

 There has also been some confusion from knowledge engineers about the difference in the semantic meaning of the default and exceptions system, and the ability to use presumptions.
-Occasionally, users have combined these two similar features in ways that are semantically incorrect.
+Occasionally, users have combined these two similar features in ways that are intuitive when the code is read, but do not have the anticipated effect on the behaviour of the code.

 ### Encoding Reveals Issues in the Drafting That Could Be Avoided

 Participants in experiments prior to the adoption of Blawx are reported to have said "if we had done this before it was drafted, it would have been drafted better".
-Anecdotally, that sentiment is shared by the people who have been involved in Rules as Code projects using Blawx.
+That sentiment, that the task of formalizing a law reveals issues with the drafting of that law that might not otherwise have been noticed, is also expressed by the people who have been involved in Rules as Code projects using Blawx.

 ### Need for More Sophisticated Natural Language Generation